Skip to main content

 • Our student clubs, the student occupational therapy association and the coalition of occupational therapy advocates for diversity, provide meaningful engagement and leadership opportunities

-Our hybrid OTA to MOT bridge track is designed for licensed occupational therapy assistants to further their education and become occupational therapists.
-We offer a hybrid model of instruction for OTAs with at least one year of experience and a B.S. or B.A degree from an accredited institution.
+• Our OTA to MOT Hybrid Bridge Track is designed for licensed occupational therapy assistants to further their education and become occupational therapists.
+We offer a hybrid model of instruction for OTAs with at least one year of experience and a B.S. or B.A. degree from an accredited institution.
 One cohort is admitted each fall and the MOT degree is earned in 7 semesters.
 Credit for work experience is offered.

 • We also offer a Post-Professional Doctor of Occupational Therapy (OTD) degree for current occupational therapy practitioners interested in pursuing a doctoral degree.
 This program is offered entirely online and is convenient for working professionals.